occisn/calc-problem-solving/README.md

 ### Stack manipulation commands

 ```
+5 v p        pack top elements of the top of the stack into a vector
+`            edit top element of the stack
 RET          (copy) duplicate top element; former stack content moves downward by 1 line
 C-u 2 RET    (copy) copy first two elements of the stack
 C-j          (copy) element #2 is copied on top of the stack; former stack content moves downward by 1 line